-It’s about 10 years I discovered Unity and felt in love.
-The editor was great but I really liked programming in C#.
-I allowed me to both organize and creative.
+It’s about 10 years since I discovered Unity and fell in love.
+The editor was great, but I liked programming in C#.
+It allowed me to be both organized and creative.

-Despite being the among the top 2 suites in the world, I’m increasingly annoyed by them.
-It became a huge spyware, heavy and the full of annoyances.
-Beside being super expensive (for Brazilian standards), the pricing model is much less indie-friendly than it’s nemesis, Epic’s Unreal Engine.
-Users pay upfront instead paying royalties of their own success.
+Despite being among the top 2 suites in the world, I’m increasingly annoyed by them.
+It became big spyware, heavy and full of annoyances.
+In addition to being super expensive (for Brazilian standards), the pricing model is much less indie-friendly than its nemesis, Epic’s Unreal Engine.
+Users pay upfront instead of paying royalties for their success.

 Time to explore new grounds!
-In fact, I try new stuff all the time.
-It’s time to land in new grounds!
+To be honest, I try new stuff all the time.
+It’s time to land on new grounds!
 Some criteria to consider: